 It is so simple to prepare!
 Keep in mind that most people use whole roasted eggplants, However, for this recipe, to save time, I cut my eggplant in half lengthwise and roasted it that way!
 Same yummy results!

 - Pierce or poke your eggplants with a fork then roast whole in the oven for about an hour (this is usually done whole).
 Alternatively, you can grill your eggplants for a smokey flavor.

-- Allow eggplants to cool and scoop out the pulp.
+- Allow eggplants to cool and scoop out the flesh.

 - Squeeze out any excess water or liquids using a colander or strainer.

 - Chop up pulp with a knife so it is "mashed".
 If you want more of a 'chunky' eggplant dip, give it a rough chop.

 - Add minced garlic, lemon juice and parsley and mix.
 Add any leftover olive oil from the pan for more flavor!

 - Allow flavors to meld for about an hour.

 - Serve cold or room temperature with warm grilled pita bread.

 There are a few different things you can add to your eggplant dip to up the "flavor ante"!
 Here are some popular ingredients:

 - Grill your eggplant to get a smokey flavor in your dip